 A2: Printing Industries of America has a long-term contract with CIP4 to conduct certification testing.
 If there is sufficient demand, additional laboratories in Europe and Asia may be added to the program, but for now Printing Industries of America is the single global certifying body for JDF systems and software.

 Q3: How do I know if a product is “JDF Certified”?

 A3: Products that are certified by Printing Industries of America will be issued a JDF Certified logo that will have a unique certification number.
-You can look up the details of that product’s certification history with that unique number at the JDF Product Certification list on the CIP4 site.
+You can review the list of certified products here.

 Q4: Does JDF Certification guarantee that a product is interoperable?